Introduction

 end

 Note that manually triggering a lambda is unusual in that it requires device connectivity to the control plane.
-A more typical scenario is where Lambdas and their Lambda Trigger control loops run autonomously at the device edge, regardless of the device's connectivity to the control plane.
+A more typical scenario is where Lambdas and their Controller's run loops run autonomously at the device edge, regardless of the device's connectivity to the control plane.

 Setup